kkdai/consistent/README.md

 #### Balance

-We use virtual node to make replica for load balance. (not all node pick the same server).
+We use virtual node to make replica for load distribution. (not all node pick the same server).

 #### Monotonicity